 Deadline: April 10th

-The Community Foundation of New Jersey manages over 1,100 legacy funds worth $30 million combined, including student scholarships like the Clanseer & Anna Johnson Scholarship.
-This merit- and need-based award supports four disadvantaged African-American youth yearly with $4,650 apiece.
-Chosen applicants must reside in New Jersey, have attained a minimum “B” average, excel in science and mathematics courses, and gain full-time admission to an accredited U.S. college.
+The Community Foundation of New Jersey manages over 1,100 legacy funds worth $30 million combined.
+They include student scholarships like the Clanseer & Anna Johnson Scholarship.
+This merit- and need-based award supports four disadvantaged African-American youth yearly with $4,650 each.
+Chosen applicants must:

 Contact